Loro Boriçi: Club career

-Born Lorenco Boriçi on 4 August 1922 in Shkodër, Albania, Boriçi was pursuing secondary studies in the Xaverian College of his city, and was only 15 when he played as part of the first team of Vllaznia in an August 1937 friendly against Dragoi Pogradec.
+Born Lorenco Boriçi on 4 August 1922 in Shkodër, the northern part of Albania to an Albanian Catholic family, whom spoke the Albanian language in the Gheg dialect.
+His family descends from Boriç a village near Antivar, Montenegro.
+Daut Boriçi may be a distant relative.
+Boriçi was pursuing secondary studies in the Xaverian College of his city, and was only 15 when he played as part of the first team of Vllaznia Shkodër in an August 1937 friendly against Dragoi Pogradec.
 He went to Italy, and registered at La Sapienza University, Rome, to pursue Jurisprudence studies, and in 1941, became part of the SS Lazio team, where he played in the first year with the reserves, and in the second year he was part of the first team, with which he scored 6 goals in 19 matches.
-Upon his return to Albania he captained Vllaznia to two titles, the 1945, and the 1946 ones, after which, in 1949, at the age of 27, he joined KF Partizani.
+Upon his return to Albania he captained Vllaznia Shkodër to two titles, the 1945, and the 1946 ones, after which, in 1949, at the age of 27, he joined Partizani Tirana.
 With Partizani Boriçi won the 1949 and 1954 titles.
-He closed his career at KF Spartaku Tiranë, but it is believed that he may have played some games also with Flamurtari Vlorë.
+He closed his career at Spartak Tirana, but it is believed that he may have played some games also with Flamurtari Vlorë.